 That should seem obvious to us.
 But whose justice is true justice?
 This is where Christianity presents us with a second absolute claim.
 The first is that there is such a thing as evil.
 The second is that God’s view of these things is the right one.

 Governing authorities are “instituted by God,” they are “God’s servant,” even “ministers of God” (Rom.
-3:1, 4–6).
+13:1, 4–6).
 That’s the same word we use for “deacon.”
 Paul is pressing on us the lofty and even sacred responsibility that we have as citizens to submit to our governing authorities.
 But this also highlights the truth that justice is God’s business and the state is God’s servant, whether it wants to admit as much or not.
 God is a God of justice and humans should be treated a certain way because they are made in his image.
+We see that truth applied to the question of murder in the early pages of Scripture, “Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image” (Gen. 9:6).
 Jesus was not arguing for a theocratic state in this age.
 We give to Caesar what is Caesar’s and to God what is God’s (Mk.
 12:17).
 His kingdom is not of this world and, as such, it does not advance by means of the state.
-But human government is still God’s government.
-There is no such thing as a neutral public square.
-Laws against murder or theft assume a certain understanding of what humans are and what humans are owed.
+Nevertheless, human government is still God’s government.

-Here’s one thing this means: government can be wrong.
-It means we can and should speak and work for justice in our systems of government.
+Here’s another thing this means: government can get these things right, but government can also get these things wrong.
+When the state wields its sword based on a false understanding of humanity it is bound to commit injustice.
+This means we can and should speak and work for justice in our systems of government.
 Abraham Lincoln was right to do so in his day, as was Martin Luther King Jr. in his.
+Both appealed to the human conscience and our universal sense of accountability to something higher and truer than the state.
 When human government uses its sword for evil, its legal systems become injustice multipliers.
 The riots at the Capitol were an atrocity, roundly and universally condemned, and rightly so.
 Greater still are some of the bills passed on that floor.
 My point is that the government and the news will hold out some things as evil and other things as good, but they are not and cannot be our litmus test of right and wrong; they are not a reliable gauge.

 One reason that authoritarian governments suppress Christianity and the church is this: they will not accept a standard of judgment by which they may be found guilty.
 When a state stops being accountable to its own people, it won’t be long before it stops accounting to the people’s voice on justice.
 Christians have been famously resilient under state pressure.
 We are gracious and happy to live quiet and peaceful lives.
 But we are not—and we must not be—easily coerced.
 We know better because we know God.